 This book launch is part of our Human Rights Conversation series.
 It will discuss the book’s novel approach and content and the question of the domestic institutionalization of human rights.

-Visiting Professor of International Law at the Graduate Institute of International and Development Studies
+Professor of International Law at the Graduate Institute of International and Development Studies

-The programme is structured around five modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory and are spread over the two semesters.
+They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.

 Our campus spans from Geneva’s international area to downtown Geneva with its vibrant cultural life.

 Our Master in Transitional Justice, Human Rights and the Rule of Law is organized around intimate learning communities enabling close interaction between students and professors.